AarZoooo/Notes/DBMS.md

 ## Relational Algebra

 It is a **procedural query language** used to perform operations in a relational database.
+Basically it focusses on how to obtain a desired result from a database.

 ### Syntax